DanB-66/cwss_dev/README.md

 * There is a basic _(projects.php)_ non js content page rendered by php from the same json, aiming to get this to recreate an SEO view

 ##Edit 2016:
 Oh dear...
-This was a start of a portfolio site originally written around 2012 which ended up turning into a bit of a strange beast.
+This was a start of a portfolio site originally written around 2012 which ended up turning into a bit of a strange beast... and then abandoned (apart from json content files).
 At the time, I had been involved in some js-heavy presentational sites (eg Toni and Guy) and wanted specifically to practice and develop skills in data parsing and manipulation, "SPA style" state management and responsive/adaptive css.

 I resisted the usual temptation to spend ages faffing around in Photoshop (no, I'm not a designer...) and to try and adopt a "minimum viable product" approach as to what I wanted to achieve technically without worrying about the visual representation at all.